Panic Attack Treatment in Wylie, TX

 Pathway Psychiatry provides comprehensive psychiatric care and counseling for adults at our psychiatric clinic in Wylie, TX.
-Dr. Ashley Gardner takes care to offer personalized treatment plans for individuals with conditions such as panic disorder.
-Call today to schedule an appointment with Dr. Gardner!
+We take care to offer personalized treatment plans for individuals with conditions such as panic disorder.
+Call today to schedule an appointment!

 If you have a panic attack, that does not necessarily mean you have a panic disorder.